SunWeb3Sec/DeFiHackLabs/academy/user_awareness/06_Report_stolen/EN/readme.md

-# Lesson 6: Lesson 6 How to handle or report the theft of crypto?
+# Lesson 6: How to handle or report the theft of crypto?

 Author: [Beosin](https://twitter.com/Beosin_com)